edsadr/windsurf-task-manager-workflow/docs/create-prd.md

+---
+description: "Guide Cascade to produce a detailed PRD based on user prompt."
+---

-# Rule: Generating a Product Requirements Document (PRD)
+# Generate a Product Requirements Document (PRD)

 ## Goal